-You can talk about your products all day to prospects and it can go in one ear and out the other.
-When you do this, they may either not understand what you are talking about, or they may not quickly grasp why they need what you have to offer.
+You can talk about your products all day to prospects, and it can go in one ear and out the other.
+When you do this, they may either not understand what you are talking about or not quickly grasp why they need what you have to offer.

-But when you share a quick example in your insurance sales pitch, it is a very efficient way to communicate in a language that the prospect can either understand or relate to, and this can establish the connection on the prospect’s side for how you can help and why they should buy from you.
+But sharing a quick example in your insurance sales pitch is a very efficient way to communicate in a language that the prospect can either understand or relate to.
+This can establish the connection on the prospect’s side for how you can help and why they should buy from you.

 Here are the four steps that you can go through to create a quick name-drop example.